SvrAdityaReddy/SvrAdityaReddy.github.io_old/about.md

 permalink: /about/
 ---

-I am currently pursuing Integrated M.Tech. in field of IT and Embedded systems at IIIT Bangalore.
+I am currently pursuing Integrated M.Tech. in field of IT and Embedded systems at IIIT Bangalore and looking for summer internship opportunities.
 I am interested in field of operating systems, Linux system programming, Linux Device Driver Development and Machine Learning.

 ### More Information